 There are many advantages to a compost toilet that runs on the sun’s energy.

-Besides being more environmentally friendly, here are a list of some other advantages to take into account:
+Besides being more environmentally friendly, here is a list of some other advantages to take into account:

-It is helpful towards sustainability efforts which means we’re all doing our part to be environmentally friendly, plus it’s also easier on the environment too!
+It is helpful towards sustainability efforts which mean we’re all doing our part to be environmentally friendly, plus it’s also easier on the environment too!

 This low-cost option will supply your garden with natural compost material that is better for the environment than fertilizer.